gmit22/ryde-backend/README.md

 #### Successful Request
 ![GET_USERs](images/get_users.PNG)

+**Edge Cases**
+1. User is not authorized
+2. Issue with database connection
 ### Delete User
 Used to delete a user from the db corresponding to the `id` provided in the request.

 `POST http://localhost:5000/api/v1/delete-user/<id>`